ccallawa/alyvix_doc/test_case_building/designer_options.rst

      difference between them, and I can't find an explanation in the 2.7.5 doc.
 I'll need an example for each one.
    * FM:  What is the black box in the middle of a box or window when the Designer screen is open?
-   * FM:  Can you autodetect buttons, boxes and windows?
+   * FM:  Can you autocontour buttons, boxes and windows?
 Right click doesn't seem to work.
    * FM:  Once you've detected a window, what actions make sense to do, move it?